|Campus setting||Information not available|

 - Late Check-out fee – Students must follow the proper check-in and check-out procedure administered by the Housing office.
 Failure to comply will result in a daily fine imposed.

 - Pet Fee – Pets are allowed only in designated dorms at an additional charge.

 - Parking Fee – All vehicles must be registered with the Security office.
 A parking fee will be assessed annually.

 - Room Reservation Deposit – A deposit required from student residing on campus and will be refunded to the student’s account upon leaving the residence hall.

-Courses available 10Accounting and Finance 1 Applied and Pure Sciences 3 Business and Management 3 Creative Arts & Design 1 Humanities & Social Sciences 2 Mass Communication & Media 1
+Courses available 10Accounting & Finance 1 Applied, Pure Sciences 3 Business, Management 3 Creative Arts & Design 1 Humanities & Social Sciences 2 Mass Communication & Media 1

 Be the first one!